bridgecrew-perf6/firebase-deploy-multi-project/README.md

 Usage: _ [options] <command> [...args]

 Arguments:
-  -p, --project [string]          Set the project alias to use (default: development) --only [string]                 Set what service you want to deploy (firestore, functions, storage...)
+  --alias [string]                Set the project alias to use (default: development) --only [string]                 Set what service you want to deploy (firestore, functions, storage...)
   --token [string]                Set the firebase deploy token
 ```